RiverTown Crossings: 2010s

-Duluth Trading Company opened on the mall's property on November 16, 2017.
 In 2018, original developer General Growth Properties was acquired by the Brookfield Property Partners and ownership of RiverTown Crossings was transferred.
 During Brookfield's ownership, the mall experienced a lack of investment, with maintenance and structural quality deteriorating, affecting the satisfaction of visitors with the space.

 On April 18, 2018, it was announced that Younkers would be closing its doors due to its parent company, The Bon-Ton Stores, being unable to find a buyer forcing the chain to go out of business.
 The store closed on August 29, 2018.

 2020s

-2020-2023

-On November 9, 2020, it was announced that Sears would also be closing as part of a plan to close 7 stores nationwide.
-The store closed on January 24, 2021.
-UBU Home Furnishings became Harrison's West Design + Furniture in June 2022.
-In the fall of 2023 and 2024, Spirit Halloween operated a seasonal location in the northern part of the lower level in the former Sears space.
+Sears announced on November 9, 2020 that it would be closing as part of a plan to close 7 stores nationwide, with the store closing on January 24, 2021.
+In early 2021, H&M became a junior anchor when it opened in a large section of the mall on the second floor.

-2024

-In 2024, multiple developments occurred with the mall.
-In early 2024, Soar N Bounce signed a 10 year lease for the upper floor of the vacant Younkers space.
-Local investors sought to purchase RiverTown Crossings, though they withdrew their offer of $80 million after Poag Development Group shared their interest in purchasing the mall.
 On August 30, 2024, Poag Development Group bought Rivertown Crossings from Brookfield Properties for an undisclosed price and shared a plan to work with Jones Lang LaSalle to revitalize and to keep the mall up to date.
 Poag shared visions of bringing a hotel, more adjacent retail space and even residential properties.
-On December 2, 2024, TGI Friday's permanently closed due to "unforeseen circumstances" after they filed for bankruptcy.
-Soar N Bounce opened on December 14, 2024, and became the first location of the franchise as well as the largest trampoline park in West Michigan by square footage.
+Soar N Bounce, the largest trampoline park in West Michigan by square footage, opened on December 14, 2024, on the upper floor of the vacant Younkers space.